wan54/CappuccinoSpringDwr/README.markdown

 Say you have an exposed DWR Service class: <code>DwrInterface</code> and method: <code>doSomething</code>

-You can call a DWR exposed method synchronously:
+You can call a remote exposed method synchronously:

         [[MSDwrProxy instance] invokeWithMethod:DwrInterface.doSomething];